Summer at KEY FAQs

 What protocols are you instituting to keep my child(ren) safe?

-Do we have to provide our own masks and gloves?
+Do we have to provide our own masks?

 How old does my child need to be to attend one of your camps?

 We have a variety of programs available for children ranging in age from 3 1/2 to those entering 12th grade.
 We are unable to accept campers younger than 3 1/2 years by the start of the camp session due to our licensing requirements.
 All campers must be potty-trained.

 If you forget your password, click "Reset password" and follow the instructions.

 Can I change my registration and switch to another camp or week?

 Prior to June 1, a $10 fee will be applied each time changes are made to an existing regitration upon completion of the Change Request Form by a parent or guardian.
 After June 1, the change fee is $25.
 Payments, including the non-refundable deposits, can be transferred to the new camp that is being added but cannot be transferred to a camp you have already registered for.
 Refunds will not be given if switching to a lower priced camp within two weeks fo the camp start date.
 Changes made within two weeks of a camp start date may incur an additional $100 fee.
 The camp office will notify you if this applies to your request before making any changes.

 Non-refundable deposits are due for each camp upon registration and are required to reserve space in a camp session.
 Deposits will be applied to the total cost of the camp.
 Final payments for all camps are due on or before June 1.